Rojhri dham

 Rojhri Dham is a complex of religious sites dedicated to the worship of the Hindu deity Hanuman.
-It is situated in Rawla Mandi tehsil of Ganganagar district of Rajasthan.
+It is situated in Rawla Mandi tehsil of Anupgarh district of Rajasthan.
 Dham attracts many local worshippers throughout the year.
 On Chaitra Purnima and Ashvin Purnima every year, large jagrans are organized, where thousands of people assemble to pay their homage to the deity.
 Hanuman Sewa Samiti manages the Temple and Jagarans.
 The temple of Hanuman is situated on right side of Anupgarh-Bikaner road, about one kilometer from Rojhri Village.

 Location

 The temple of Hanuman is situated on right side of Anupgarh-Bikaner road about one kilometer from Rojhri Village.
 It is approximately 55 kilometres from Anupgarh, 22 kilometres from Rawla Mandi and 17 kilometres from Chhatargarh.
 Rojhri village is under the jurisdiction of the Gharsana Panchayat Samiti and is well connected to Sri Ganganagar and Bikaner by a regular bus service run by the Rajasthan State Road Transport Corporation.
 Gharsana, Rawla Mandi, Chhatargarh, and Jalwali, are the nearest villages to Rojhri Dham.
 The city is about 30 kilometers from the town of New mandi Gharsana.